rnc-personal/CI-First-Project/README.md

 ### - VIDEO

-- The Home page showcases some of the companies manufacturing work in a video that users can play / pause
+- The Home page showcases some of the company's manufacturing work in a video that users can play / pause
-- The site uses native HTML5 video as iframes can be costly for performance on mobile devices
+- The site uses native HTML5 video rather than embedded video iframes this can be costly for performance on mobile devices

 ![Video](https://rnc-personal.github.io/CI-First-Project/readme/video.png)